-We want to reward and showcase reporting that best addresses important Western environmental issues — whether or not it was produced by journalists based in Western news organizations.
-Starting this year, we invite new players, from startups to nonprofits, students and citizen journalists to submit their finest work.
-Please refer to our standards for journalistic independence as explained below in the eligibility section.
+We want to reward and showcase reporting that best addresses important Western environmental issues – whether or not it was produced by journalists based in Western news organizations.
+We invite journalists from traditional news media as well as from startups and nonprofits and citizen journalists and students to submit their finest work.

 On this page